aaddobea/HybridSigncryption/README.md

 ### Overview

-This repository contains a comprehensive Verifpal analysis of the proposed signcryption protocol outlined in the associated paper.
+This repository contains a comprehensive Verifpal analysis of the proposed signcryption protocol outlined in the associated paper submitted to Computer Standdards and Interfaces.
 Verifpal, a powerful formal verification tool, was employed to assess the security properties of the protocol rigorously.
 The Verifpal software can be obtained from the official website: [Verifpal Website](https://verifpal.com).The suitable version can be downloaded and installed on your operating system.

 ### How to Use